mausworks/pidget/README.md

 ### Pidget Client

 An easy-to use Sentry client.
-Basic by design; can be used in any .NET Core application, Xamarin, etc &hellip;
+Basic by design; can be used in most .NET applications, Xamarin, etc &hellip;

 #### [Features](https://docs.sentry.io/clientdev/overview/#writing-an-sdk)